vicenteg/mapr-ansible-roles/README.md

 AWS instances you create will be spot instances by default unless you comment out the lines in `aws_bootstrap.yml` that specify the bid price.
 If you comment those out, you will get on demand instances, which will cost significantly more.
 The recommendation is that you consider using spot instances if the following apply:

-1. You will not use the cluster for a live demo
+1. You will not use the cluster for a live demonstration in front of important people
 2. You will not store any important or long-lived data
 3. You are OK with the cluster being terminated (i.e., destroyed forever) without warning
-4. You need the instances to survive a reboot
+4. You don't need the instances to survive a reboot

 If any of the above are not true (i.e, you will be doing a live demo, or you need the cluster to come up if you reboot a node) you should use on demand instances.